RustAudio/vst-rs/README.md

 [![Discord Chat][discord-img]][discord-url]
 [![Discourse topics][dc-img]][dc-url]

-rust-vst is a library for creating VST plugins in the Rust programming language.
+`vst-rs` is a library for creating VST2 plugins in the Rust programming language.

 This library is a work in progress, and as such it does not yet implement all functionality.
 It can create basic VST plugins without an editor interface.